-14.7.16 Throughout its lifetime, the Proposed Development will be regulated by the Environment Agency through an Environmental Permit, which will include conditions relating to handling, storage and use of diesel and other chemicals, including emergency procedures in line with the use of Best Available Techniques (BAT).
-These measures will be in place to prevent pollution during plant maintenance and operation in accordance with the Permit.
+14.7.17 Throughout its lifetime, the Proposed Development will be regulated by the Environment Agency through an Environmental Permit, which will include conditions relating to handling, storage and use of diesel and other chemicals, including emergency procedures in line with the use of Best Available Techniques (BAT).
+These measures will be in place to prevent pollution during plant operation and maintenance in accordance with the Permit.